 This primitive is sent by the AMF to the CBCF to acknowledge the CBCF on the start or overwrite of a WRITE-REPLACE-WARNING-REQUEST-NG-RAN for a warning message.

 9.2.28 STOP-WARNING-REQUEST-NG-RAN Request/Indication

+The STOP-WARNING-REQUEST-NG-RAN Request/Indication primitive is specified in table 9.2.28-1.